Regina Pacis Catholic Secondary School: Campus

 Regina Pacis is located in 5 acres of land with the new three storey building built in 1982.
 The school has 23 academic classrooms, three science labs, a wide atrium, two arts rooms, two music rooms, two industrial art rooms, a home economics room, a cafeteria with servery attached, a gymnatorium that can be partitioned into two smaller gyms with a stage, a chapel, and three staircases.
-The athletic field, Remberto Navia Sports Field is attached north of the school site.